 Life insurance pays a lump sum or a monthly income should the policyholder die during the term of the plan.
 It is usually used to repay a mortgage or to provide for a family in the event of the life insured’s premature death.

 The most important factor with life insurance is to ensure the pay-out goes to the right person or people at the right time with the minimum of hassle.
 This can only be done by ensuring that the policy is set up correctly.
 Some of the options include joint policies, polices arranged on a “life of another” basis or by putting the plan in trust.

-Your health, occupation and hobbies can all have an effect on the premiums that you pay for your life insurance.
-We have relationships with most of the major insurers so that we can make preliminary enquiries to see which insurers are likely to offer the lowest rates should you have any problems obtaining cover at standard rates.
+Your health, occupation, and hobbies can all have an effect on the premiums that you pay for your life insurance.
+We have relationships with most of the major insurers so that we can make preliminary inquiries to see which insurers are likely to offer the lowest rates should you have any problems obtaining cover at standard rates.

 Critical illness insurance is designed to pay a lump sum upon diagnosis of a specified critical illness.
-Conditions covered will normally include cancer, heart attack, multiple sclerosis, stroke and total permanent disability.
-Most insurers will cover around 40 different illness or conditions.
+Conditions covered will normally include cancer, heart attack, multiple sclerosis, stroke, and total permanent disability.
+Most insurers will cover around 40 different illnesses or conditions.

 It can be used to repay a mortgage or to provide a lump sum to pay for treatment or simply provide financial relief at a time when it is most needed.

 Different companies cover different illnesses & more importantly have different definitions of the illnesses or disabilities:

 A “loss of limb” definition with one company, for example, may simply require the loss of use of one limb whereby another company’s definition may require physical severance of two or more limbs – the former is obviously more beneficial as it offers a much higher likelihood of a claim.